Prabrit/Ac-controller-esp32/README.md

 ## Usage

-Here is a quick minimal example of how to configure your security credentials block within `02_AC_Remote_Main.ino` to establish authorization channels with your local network and cloud portal:
+Here is a quick minimal example of how to configure your security credentials block within `AC_Remote.ino` to establish authorization channels with your local network and cloud portal:

 ```cpp
 #include <Arduino.h>